-According to Article 232/J. paragraph (2) and (3) of Act XX of 2013 reinstatement to leading administrative positions was guaranteed.
+According to Article 232/J. paragraphs (2) and (3) of Act CLXII of 2011, which was introduced by Article 25 of Act XX of 2013 reinstatement to leading administrative positions was guaranteed.
 In the case of judges who had an indefinite term appointment to the position of President of Chamber before, if they chose to return, they had to be reinstated to their position.
 According to the Act, judges who had fixed term appointment could only be reinstated to their positions if those were not occupied at that time.
 Therefore only the reinstatement to the already occupied temporary positions could not have been guaranteed by the Act, since such a rule would have breached the acquired rights of the newly appointed judges.
 It must be underlined however, that under the provisions of the Act, in such cases judges could not incur any damages, since the executive allowance had to be paid for the whole duration of the definite appointment.
+This has been reflected by the European Court of Human Right's decisions in the cases Belegi and others v.
+Hungary (No. 45438/12) and J. B. and others v.
+Hungary (No. 45434/12).
+In both cases the ECHR deemed the claims of the applicants inadmissible on the basis that "the negative effects which the impugned measures had on the applicants' private life did not cross the threshold of seriousness for the issue to be raised under Article 8 of the Convention".
 Consequently any statement of the report on the motivation of judges is inaccurate as not based on factual data.
 It should be highlighted that independence and impartiality are requirements that apply to the decisional function of judges but not to the appointment of judges to leading administrative positions, which requirements therefore cannot be included in this context.